 - Wavedet

 - gqrs

 - wqrs

 - · Pan and Tompkins

 - ECGpuwave

-- · EP limited
+- EP limited

 - Aristotle (not distributed with the kit)

 You can use any or all the algorithms as you will see below or you can even add your own algorithms if you follow an easy interface, as described below.
 The results are stored in a single file, that you can use to perform other subsequent tasks, such as ECG delineation or even the visual inspection or correction of the algorithms results.
-For a quick reference about heartbeat detection you may want to check this example progress_handle, is a handle to a progress_bar object, that can be used to track the progress within your function.
+For a quick reference about heartbeat detection you may want to check this example progress_handle - Used to track the progress within your function. [] (default)